 Booking photo for Jack Melton Flint.
 (Courtesy: Cache County Jail)

-According prosecutors, on Sept.
+On Sept.
 16, Logan City police officers began investigating Flint after receiving a cybertip from the National Center for Missing and Exploited Children.
 It described how the defendant used an internet site in which anonymous video and text chats can occur.

 At the time of his arrest, Flint was an employment specialist and instructor in the USU EmployAbility Clinic at the Institute for Disability Research, Policy & Practice (IDRPP).
 He was immediately instructed to not return to his worksite at USU or visit any job sites.